michielvha/vitepress/docs/blog/gitversion.md

 ## Incrementing the version

 GitVersion gives you fine-grained control over version bumping through commit message conventions.
-Instead of relying solely on branch patterns, you can explicitly tell GitVersion what kind of version bump you want right in your commit message.
+Instead of relying solely on branch patterns, you can explicitly mention what kind of version bump you want right in your commit message.
+When making a commit the message is scanned for specific keywords which will adjust the version accordingly.

-Here's how it works: GitVersion scans your commit messages for specific keywords and adjusts the version accordingly.
-No more guessing games about whether your change should bump the patch, minor, or major version.

 ### The Magic Keywords